How to Apply for an ID Card in Arkansas

 Arkansas Identification Card Fees

 An important step in the ID card application procedure is arranging payment for the applicable DMV ID cost.
-Applicants can obtain a non drivers license in AR at the price of $5, regardless of age and type of ID card that is requested.
-Note that DFA fees are subject to change without notice.
-To inquire about the available payment methods for a new ID card in Arkansas, contact a nearby revenue location prior to your office visit.
+Applicants can obtain a non drivers license in AR for a small fee regardless of age and type of ID that is requested.
+Keep in mind that DFA fees are subject to change without notice, so be sure to check the fees before you submit your application to a DFA office in Arkansas.